q-pratz-chem/python-package-best-practices/_episodes/04-function-style.md

 There are other tools, such as [pylint](https://www.pylint.org/) and [flake8](https://flake8.pycqa.org/en/latest/) that are not automatic formatters, but will check your code for adherence to the PEP8 standard.
-Pylint, for example, will find your variables which are not `snake_case`, functions which do not have `docstrings`, simple stylistic changes, unused variables, etc.
+Pylint, for example, will find your variables that are not `snake_case`, functions that do not have `docstrings`, simple stylistic changes, unused variables, etc.
 Flake8 is a little less strict in general.
 We will try `flake8` out here.
 If you would like to try `flake8`, first install it.